 This is a religious country.
 Part of claiming your citizenship is claiming a belief in God, even if you are not Christian..
 We’ve got the Creator in our Declaration of Independence.
 We’ve got “In God We Trust” on our coins.
 We’ve got “one nation under God” in our Pledge of Allegiance.
-And we say prayers in the Senate and the House of Representatives to God.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+And we say prayers in the Senate and the House of Representatives to God.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 An atheist could never get elected dog catcher, much less president.

 We think we’re supposed to be impressed by her broad-mindedness at allowing theists of all stripes to claim citizenship, “even if you are not Christian” (presumably this includes lapsed witches like herself).
 But those of us unfit to even be dog catchers might have a teensy quibble with Quinn’s vision of “Americanism.”
 It is most likely because we are constantly angry malcontents who lack a moral code.
 Or maybe because we take that “freedom” stuff far too seriously and think it means us?
 We get silly about that.
 Like Americans so often do.